Moshe-Immerman/Moshe-Immerman/development-principles.md

 ### The laws

-The apply to everyone and everything -
+These laws apply apply always - they are not suggestions or reccomendations.

 * [Conways Law](https://en.wikipedia.org/wiki/Conway%27s_law) - organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations
 * [Brook’s Law](https://en.wikipedia.org/wiki/Brooks%E2%80%99_law) - Adding more people to a late project, makes it later